ece362-purdue/proton-labs/lab0-intro/README.md

 \* - This lab is actually worth points - it is not a "free" lab!
 Completion before lab 1 is required.

 \*\* - These steps are provided to show you the order of the lab and do not have associated points.
-To earn full credit for this lab, you must submit your work to Gradescope and have soldered pin headers to your development board **before the beginning of your lab section for lab 1**.
+To earn full credit for this lab, you must submit your work to Gradescope and have soldered pin headers to your keypad **before the beginning of your lab section for lab 1**.

 ## Instructional Objectives
 - To become familiar with the BHEE 162 laboratory, policies, lab stations, and equipment.